Extension - Player Class

 Test display_contents method

-Run your code and ensure that you can still see your backpack content.
+Run your program and check that you can still see everything inside your backpack.

 check_item_in method